torrust/torrust-compose/demo/README.md

 - Use the `./storage/database` directory to store the data.
 - Use SQLite as the database engine.

+> NOTE: First thing you should do is to create the `admin` user.
+You can do it by signing up <http://localhost:3000/signup>.
+First registered user is the only `admin` user.

 After starting the application you should see these running containers:

 ```s